Curriculum

 Information Sheet of the Study Plan for Enrollment

-Degree in Chemical Engineering | Etsi Seville
+Bachelor's Degree in Chemical Engineering | Etsi Sevilla

 The following table shows the general structure of the studies.
 In it you can see four types of color-coded subjects:

-• The subjects indicated in aqua green background in the table (identified with the specific name of each subject) are basic training that all students must take.
+• The subjects indicated in aqua green in the table (identified with the specific name of each subject) are basic training that all students must take.

 • Subject without teaching “English in Engineering” : recognition of 4.5 credits to the student who requests it and accredits a level equivalent to B2 in English.